“You blow in this end of the trombone and sound comes out of the other end and disrupts the universe.” – Roswell Rudd

 That’s true.
-Verna had her finger on the pulse, and we were able to get through that.
+Verna had her finger on the pulse, and we got through that.

 The other defining moment is when Toumani and Verna fess up to hearing negative rumors about one another.
-In spite of that, they laugh it off and share a victory hug.
+Despite that, they laugh it off and share a victory hug.
 Also, I should mention Malicool was nominated for a Grammy.

 You are right, the film goes into the nitty-gritty of it.
-Suffice it to say, African and New York exist in different worlds of time.
+African and New York exist in different worlds of time.

 In 2002 you recorded Roswell Rudd and Archie Shepp Live in New York and Seize the Time with the Nexus orchestra.
 In 2003, there was the Sex Mob and the Grind Palace, and in 2004, your wife passed away.
 You didn’t record again until 2oo5, with the Mongo Buryat Band.
 How you became acquainted with Mongolian throat singers is quite a story.

 There were two guys, Odserun, and Tuvsho.
-They were performing in the area, at public schools and wherever they could create some interest in the throat-singing phenomenon.
-When Verna and I heard that they were in the area, we put out a call and had them over the house.
-They started singing, and I got out my trombone.
+They were performing, at public schools and wherever they could create some interest in the throat-singing phenomenon.
+When Verna and I heard that they were, we put out a call and had them over the house.
+They singed, and I got out my trombone.
 I couldn’t believe what was happening.
-There is something about that kind of singing that just goes with the sound of the trombone.
+There is something about that singing that just goes with the sound of the trombone.

 The result was the recording, Blue Mongol.

-That took a couple of years.
+That took two years.
 The original jam session was me, and two singers.
 The next time Tuvsho came with the Badma Khanda, a great singer, and three instrumentalists.
-I started writing some pieces for them, or I should say for us and integrated myself into what they were doing.
+I wrote some pieces for them, or for us and integrated myself into what they were doing.
 The year after that, 2004 or 2005 was when we recorded the album.
 In 2006 we did a U.S. tour.
 We played on the East Coast, Chicago, and the West Coast.

 How was Blue Mongol received?

-People were amazed and transfixed, the same way that I was when I first heard Odserun and Tavsho sing in my living room.
+People were amazed and transfixed, as I was when I first heard Odserun and Tavsho sing in my living room.
 It’s transfixing.
 I don’t know if the recording captures the music because it’s such an acoustical thing.
 It’s all based on harmonics.
-It’s something that has to happen in a natural acoustic space, but it’s so strong that I think that some it translates to the recording.
+It’s something that has to happen in a natural acoustic space, but it’s so strong that some it translates to the recording.

 The next collaboration was with the Puerto Rican cuatro (guitarist) player, Yomo Toro.